marco-souza/zshrc/README.md

 ## How to use

 All configurations are created for `zsh`.
-Since you have it installed, clone this repo and execute:
+Install it first, clone this repo, open this folder in a terminal and execute the following code:

- `. <PATH-TO>/zshrc/apply.sh` or `source <PATH-TO>/zshrc/apply.sh`
+ `. ./apply.sh` or `source ./apply.sh`

-And then open `zsh` again, if you are not already using it.
+And then execute `zsh` again, if you are not already using it.